-I’ve written before about this topic more generally, but I wanted to write specifically around the guidelines and recommendations for babies and young children.
+I’ve written before about this topic more generally, but I wanted to write specifically around the guidelines and recommendations for sugar intake in babies and young children.
 As I know it’s an area many parents find difficult to navigate!

 The purpose of this blog isn’t to demonise sugar and certainly not to make any parents feel bad about offering sugar.
 It is simply to share the evidence and recommendations.
 To hopefully help simplify what can often be a confusing topic.